Faculty and Instructors

 career

-She graduated from the Department of Psychology, Faculty of Social Sciences, National University of Mongolia in 2012.
+Graduated from the Department of Psychology, Faculty of Social Sciences, National University of Mongolia in 2012.

-Completed the Department of International Management (IMBA), Graduate School of Business Administration, I-Shou University, Taiwan in 2014.
+Completed the Department of International Management (IMBA), Graduate School of Business Administration, I-Shou (I-Shou) University, Taiwan in 2014.

 Message to Students